Dissertation: Measuring Inner Source Collaboration (Dr. Maximilian Capraro)

 This thesis delivers a holistic definition of IS and the first classification framework for IS programs and projects.
 Researchers can use such a framework to reason about generalizability of their results more precisely.
 The patch-flow measurement method is the first of its kind to measure and quantify IS collaboration and can serve as a base for further quantitative analyses of IS collaboration.
 The exploration of the patch-flow in the three industry cases can serve as example and benchmark for practitioners.

 Keywords: Inner Source; Open Source; Software Development Collaboration; Software Engineering

 Reference: Capraro, M. (2020).
-Dissertation: Measuring Inner Source Collaboration.
+Measuring Inner Source Collaboration.
 Friedrich-Alexander-University Erlangen-Nuremberg.

 Committee: Dirk Riehle (1st reader, Univ.
 Erlangen), Brian Fitzgerald (2nd reader, University of Limerick), Georg Fischer (committee member, Univ.
 Erlangen), Richard Lenz (chair, Univ.
 Erlangen).